brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 The ASL system provides a tuning utility that helps you to adjust the input (receive) audio level that is being passed into the ASL network from your station.
-This adjustment relates to the receiver audio output on a radio-connected system or the microphone gain on a radio-less system.
+This adjustment relates to the receiver audio output for a radio-connected system or the microphone gain for a radio-less system.
 The setting of the CM1xx microphone mixer also effects this level.
 Obviously, getting the audio input level right is important to those who are listening to you across the network.

-THe `app_rpt` tuning utility displays a real-time audio level meter to help you make these adjustments.
+The `app_rpt` tuning utility displays a real-time audio level meter to help you make these adjustments.
 Given the heritage of the ASL system and its creators, it's not surprising that this meter displays audio levels in units of deviation.
-In fact, almost all of the [audio setup documentation for the ASL system](https://allstarlink.github.io/adv-topics/audio-level/) is written from the perspective of deviation levels for an FM repeater system.
+In fact, almost all of the [audio setup documentation for the ASL system](https://allstarlink.github.io/adv-topics/audio-level/) is written from the perspective of deviation levels for an FM modulator.
 Moreover, the setup documentation assumes that you have access to a nice RF service monitor like the [HP/Agilent 8921A](https://www.testwall.com/media/catalog/product/file/HP_83205A-97483.pdf).
 You can get a refurbished one (calibrated) for around $5,000, so that's no problem. :-)